ackman678/CalciumDX/fetchCorrPairs_doc.md

 			Total number of pairs: 78606
 		 Percent pairs correlated: 11.1315

-## Explanation of outputs
+###	 Explanation of outputs

 The resulting returned `region` data structure will have the raw results stored at `region.userdata.corr{n}`, where *n = 1* if this is the first time you've run fetchCorrPairs, or *n = n + 1* if you've already run it *n* times.

-Here are the outputs and explanations of what's returned in the `region` data structure:
+Here are the outputs and explanations of what's returned in the `region` data structure for an `n = 3` set of raw results:

 	>> region.userdata.corr{3}